Wren6991/website/src/shower-thoughts/sparse-and-dense-switches-on-riscv.md

 This post looks at a couple of size tricks used in the [RP2350 bootrom](https://github.com/raspberrypi/pico-bootrom-rp2350).
 There is one trick for **sparse** and one trick for **dense** case statements.

-That bootrom has some pretty gnarly size hacks because it has to fit a lot of functionality into a 32 kB mask ROM, and execute on both Arm and %!riscv.
+That bootrom has some pretty gnarly size hacks because it has to fit a lot of functionality into a 32%!kbyte mask ROM, and execute on both Arm and %!riscv.
 These two tricks are on the more generally useful end of the spectrum; you can apply them in your own hand-written %!riscv code if you are tight on space.

 For the purpose of this post we are interested only in static code size.
 Performance benchmarking is for nerds.